thchang/CSVtoMatrix/README.md

 wrote my own solution.
 Maybe the next guy/gal will find this and save an hour :)

+Note, there is no support for white spaces, this is just a simple demo...

 ```
 /*
  * Function: readCSV